sriyan983/nvidia-design-classifier/README.md

 - Mouse & Keyboard
 - Monitor
 - Ethernet cable
+- Data cable to connect the linux host system to install JetPack and boot Jetson AGX Xavier.

 Modules:
 - Datacollection module for creating the dataset with a Tkinter based UI for interactivity and works standalone.